fbpx

 Find A Promotional Partner And Start Capitalising

 As viral videos come and go, it’s worthwhile to establish a way to secure regular income where you can get it.
-Some will go the way of creating merchandise; others will appear in advertisements (as their viral personas); and others will partner with brands that will help to increase your following independently.
+Some will go the way of creating merchandise; others will appear in advertisements (as their viral personas); and others will partner with brands that will help to increase their following independently.
 Sometimes, a company may sponsor you if they feel that your brand and influence are likely to continue trending and go viral again and again.

 Jimmy Rees: Merchandise And Sponsorship